-Just got your new HD TV and ready to install it on the wall just to find out there are no studs in the wall or the studs are too far for your TV mounting bracket?
+Just got your new HD TV and you are ready to install it on the wall just to find out there are no studs in the wall or the studs are too far for your TV mounting bracket?

 If your wall studs are too far apart for your TV, it can be a quite frustrating and alarming situation.
-However, don’t worry because in this article, we will discuss ways to mount your TV if your TV mount studs are too far apart.
+However, don’t worry because, in this article, we will discuss ways to mount your TV if your TV mount studs are too far apart.

 The quickest option is to use a piece of ¾” plywood that can run across the distance between the two studs.
 Secure the ply to both studs and attach the TV mount on top.
 You can also purchase a larger mount as an even easier option.